 Connecting with a Mentee aged 11 - 14

-The mentees might also test the commitment of the mentors during the early stages of the mentoring relationship, especially if the young person has had experiences of being let down by other adults in his or her life.
+The mentees might also test the commitment of the mentors during the early stages of the mentoring relationship, especially if the young person has had experiences of being let down by other adults in their life.

-Remember at all times that each mentee is unique and his or her story will be different from everyone else.
+Remember at all times that each mentee is unique and their story will be different from everyone else.
 Thus it’s important for a mentor never to compare their mentoring relationship with those of other mentors.

 As the mentees go through puberty, one needs to remember that this is a precocious and unstable time, also a time of rapid physical growth and human development changes.
 Emotional maturity tends to lag behind physical development, which is why some adolescents seem very childish at times.

-Physical changes can lead to storm and stress, inexplicable mood swings (one or more mood swing cycles a day, eg, anger, apathy, boredom, sadness, guilt, fear and anxiety, stress, joy and elation, love, experimentation with new behaviours, egocentric self-focus, idealism, movement away from parents and authority figures, movement towards peers), an identity crisis, expanded cognition and moral reasoning and belief in their own indestructibility.
+Physical changes can lead to storm and stress, inexplicable mood swings (one or more mood swing cycles a day, e.g., anger, apathy, boredom, sadness, guilt, fear and anxiety, stress, joy and elation, love, experimentation with new behaviors, egocentric self-focus, idealism, movement away from parents and authority figures, movement towards peers), an identity crisis, expanded cognition and moral reasoning – the teenage brain is still developing until the mid-twenties – and belief in their own indestructibility.
 It is a time of excitement, often associated with the pleasure of developing new abilities and talents.